Prolonged Labor and Cerebral Palsy

 Results from studies are clear: prolonged labor puts children at risk for developing cerebral palsy.
 Exactly why this is true is not completely understood or may not be known in every case, but there are several likely possibilities.
 If labor is prolonged, but the baby is already in the birth canal, the doctor may use instruments to pull the baby out.
 The use of forceps or a vacuum extractor can cause damage to a baby’s skull, literally by crushing it with too much force.
 This can easily lead to the brain damage that causes cerebral palsy.

 The most common cause of the brain damage that leads to cerebral palsy is oxygen deprivation to the fetus or newborn, also known as birth asphyxia.
 The longer the baby is deprived of oxygen, the more severe the damage may be.
-Things that can cause birth asphyxia are also associated with prolonged labor: hemorrhaging, a large baby that gets stuck on the mother’s pelvis, complications with the umbilical cord, shock in the mother, which can cause the placenta to tear away from the uterus, and an abnormal presentation of the baby as it emerges from the uterus and birth canal.
+Things that can cause birth asphyxia are also associated with prolonged labor: hemorrhaging, a large baby that gets stuck on the mother’s pelvis, complications with the umbilical cord, shock in the mother, tearing of the placenta from the uterus, and an abnormal presentation of the baby as it emerges from the uterus and birth canal.

 Prolonged labor is a problem that many women face when giving birth.
 It can cause a number of problems, but with the right care from doctors and nurses, there do not have to be any lasting complications.
 Unfortunately for some children, this difficult labor will result in complications that cause brain damage, and ultimately cerebral palsy.

-Early diagnosis and treatment for cerebral palsy is crucial for the best outcomes, so any woman who has experienced prolonged labor should be aware of the symptoms and how a baby can be evaluated for cerebral palsy.
-Too many cases of cerebral palsy could have been avoided with better medical care.
+Early diagnosis and treatment for prolonged labor is crucial for the best outcomes.
+Many cases of cerebral palsy could have been avoided with better medical care.
 If you had prolonged labor and your child was diagnosed with cerebral palsy, you may be able to file a lawsuit to prove that your medical care was inadequate and seek the justice and compensation your child needs to live with this condition.